Tomasito665/commerce-frontend-core/src/pages/guide/index.md

 *  Finally, you can develop new modules to add new custom functionality to your site or to extend the functionality provided by existing or third-party modules.

-    This third level of customization is not addressed in this guide.
+    This last level of customization is not addressed in this guide.

     See the Developer Guide for details on how to develop new modules.